devservice-ora/projects/README.md

 ### 1. Train of Thought Synthesis (TOTS)
 This section includes projects associated with the **TOTS** learning model.

-* [Project www.totsllc.com (2026)](http://www.totsllc.com/) — *Using the TOTS as a conceptual framework, this platform (totsllc.com) was developed from scratch, domain hosting was set up, and it was professionally deployed in under one day.*
+* [www.totsllc.com (2026)](http://www.totsllc.com/) — *This platform, totsllc.com, was developed from the ground up.
+Domain hosting was set up, and it was professionally deployed in under one day using TOTS as a conceptual framework.*
-* [Project GitHub (2026)](https://github.com/devservice-ora/AI/blob/main/My%20Professional%20Portfolio.md) — *A compilation of professional portfolios, academic accomplishments, and experiences gathered over the years.*
+* [GitHub (2026)](https://github.com/devservice-ora/AI/blob/main/My%20Professional%20Portfolio.md) — *A compilation of professional portfolios, academic accomplishments, and experiences gathered over the years.*
-* [Project www.yentours.com (2026)](http://totsllc.com/clients/yentours/) — *YenTours Travel Agency is making history as the very first customer to launch the innovative TOTS method!*
+* [www.yentours.com (2026)](http://totsllc.com/clients/yentours/) — *YenTours Travel Agency is making history as the very first customer to launch the innovative TOTS method!*

 ### 2. NASA CREST & Beacon Data Processing System (BPS)
 This section houses technical specifications, architectural designs, and team acknowledgments for the **Beacon Data Processing System (BPS)** developed in collaboration with NASA/CREST for satellite data processing.